-NOC

 Background

 The term “fraud” is defined in national legal frameworks and the ability to define it in any treaty specific to Telecommunications is not clear.
 In many instances, when considering “fraud”, telecommunications is the instrument by which an act of fraud is undertaken, rather than as end in itself.